 - But made even more delicious with this classic Tzatziki sauce!

 - Serve with lemon wedges and garnish with fresh dill sprigs.

 Greek Quinoa Cakes can be reheated and they freeze great!
 Just place in an airtight container and freeze for up to 3 months.
 You don’t even need to thaw them before reheating.

 - Lemony Quinoa with Butternut Squash, Almonds and Parmesan Cheese

 - Mediterranean Quinoa and Grilled Vegetable Salad

-- Quinoa and Kale Salad with Red Grapes, Walnuts and Lemon Honey Dressing
+- Kale Quinoa Salad with Lemon Honey Dressing

 - Quinoa Tabbouleh with Grilled Vegetables